JoedewYT/Dotfiles/README.md

 ## INSTALL I3WM DOTFILES
 DEPENDENCIES:

-i3blocks
+'i3blocks'
-i3gaps
+'i3gaps'
-nitrogen
+'nitrogen'
-Font-Awesome
+'Font-Awesome'
-Allacrity
+'Allacrity'
-compton / picom (you will have to change the compton part to picom in config)
+'compton / picom (you will have to change the compton part to picom in config)'
-xrandr
+'xrandr'